 Notwithstanding the above, the number of insolvency and restructuring proceedings with court intervention has been decreasing since 2014.
 This tendency remains the same for this year.
-Indeed, Portuguese courts declared 2758 insolvencies in the first quarter of 2019 and this figure felt to 2491 in the comparable period of 2020.
-However, it is worth noting that the number of legal entities being declared insolvent grew by 3.5 percentage points in the first quarter of 2020 (from around 546 to around 580).
-As for in-court restructuring proceedings, the volume has remained stable since 2018, when 110 proceedings were initiated in the first quarter, whereas in the same period of 2020 the number was 125.
+Indeed, Portuguese courts declared 2491 insolvencies in the first quarter of 2020 and this figure fell to 2092 in the comparable period of 2021.
+However, it is worth noting that the proportion of legal entities being declared insolvent grew by 4.2 percentage points in the first quarter of 2021, although the absolute number decreased (from around 580 to around 575).
+As for in-court restructuring proceedings, the volume has decreased a lot since 2020, when 125 proceedings were initiated in the first quarter, whereas in the same period of 2021 the number was 62.

 Most Impacted Sectors

-A common tendency in the last year has been for the significative numbers of judicial insolvencies/restructurings (above 20%) to concern the transformative industries, wholesale and retail trade, and the repair of vehicles.
+A common tendency in the last year has been for the significative numbers of judicial insolvencies and/or restructurings (above 27%) to concern the transformative industries, wholesale and retail trade, and the repair of vehicles.

-In terms of court costs, 2020 is the first year for which official statistics are available.
-According to the information published, the average court costs incurred in insolvency/restructuring proceedings amounted to EUR2,540.84.
+According to the information published, the average court costs incurred in insolvency/restructuring proceedings slightly increased since the first quarter of 2020, from EUR2,540.84 to EUR2,550.52, in the comparable period of 2021.
 This information does not, however, reflect other (substantial) expenses either paid directly by the parties or discounted from the insolvency estate (eg, legal advisors, liquidations costs and remuneration of the officeholder).

-The average duration of restructuring proceedings finalised in the first quarter of 2020 was around seven months.
-As for insolvency proceedings, the average duration of proceedings ended in the first quarter of 2020 was 64 months.
+The average duration of restructuring proceedings finalised in the first quarter of 2021 was around five months.
+As for insolvency proceedings, the average duration of proceedings ended in the first quarter of 2021 was 67 months.

 Within the Portuguese jurisdiction, the most relevant statutes governing financial restructurings, reorganisations, liquidations and insolvencies of business entities are the following:

-In addition, note should be taken of the rules on voluntary dissolution and liquidation of companies, and on directors’ duties relevant within insolvency/restructuring procedures established by the Companies Code, as well as some specific regimes applicable in certain sectors (maxime financial).
+In addition, note should be taken of the rules on voluntary dissolution and liquidation of companies, and on directors’ duties relevant within insolvency/restructuring procedures established by the Companies Code, as well as some specific regimes applicable in certain sectors, particularly financial.

-In what concerns statutory restructuring proceedings, Portuguese law provides for two types: the PER (which requires court intervention) and the RERE (which is an out-of-court restructuring proceeding).
-Both proceedings are voluntary, requiring the debtors’ initiative, as well as the engagement of (some) creditors.
+In what concerns statutory restructuring proceedings, Portuguese law provides for three types: the PER and the PEVE (which require court intervention) and the RERE (which is an out-of-court restructuring proceeding).
+All of the three proceedings are voluntary (although PEVE is a temporary and extraordinary restructuring proceeding), requiring the debtors’ initiative, as well as the engagement of (some) creditors.